chrispyfrey/hiveql-validator/README.md

 - ```$ hiveql-validator /path/to/my/hql_query.hql```

 ## Development Notes
-- The parser does not mind comments, but leaving them in can make it hard to match other keywords that the parser will not accept.
+- The parser does not mind comments, but leaving them in can yield false positive for keyword patterns that the parser will not accept.
 - The following keywords are not recognized by the 4.0 parser: ```SET, USE, ADD JAR```
-- I kind of played whack-a-mole with like thirty HQL files from work when creating regex patterns for pre-processing HiveQL queries.
+- I kind of played whack-a-mole with like thirty random HQL files when creating regex patterns for pre-processing HiveQL queries.
 Probably missed some things.
-- This thing could probably be reduced way down as far as dependencies go, but I forgot how much of it's own thing Java is and need to hit the books.
-- I just pulled the first jars that came up from searching package names in the Maven repository as I encountered import errors.
+- My next steps are to put something better together for packaging/distribution and to reduce dependencies.